malwaremama/SkilletPurgatory/README.md

 #### Walkthrough:
 Import this into Panhandler and you just SEND IT!
 Panhandler will push these configuration items to the specified environment(s) within Panhandler.
+Panorama is not required as the skillet config is pushed directly to the PA-VM.
+The Logs, however, are configured to be forwarded to Panorama to provide additional log data for any future demos of Panorama.

 ## Support Policy
 The code and templates in the repo are released under an as-is, best effort,